jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/vulnerabilities.md

 - **Description:**
   A definition of the type of
   vulnerability.
+- **% Risk Exposure:**
+  Represents how much the vulnerability to exposure (CVSSF) of the group is contributing.

 There is also a downward-facing arrow on the left of the Type column,